symlex/symlex-core/README.md

 }
 ```

-The kernel base class can be extended to customize it for a specific purpose (e.g. command line application):
+The kernel base class can be extended to customize it for a specific purpose:

 ```
 <?php